Kyle Dumont discusses how both e-waste reduction and accelerating time to market can coexist in engineering.

-We give hardware teams, company departments, and engineers the ability to collaborate in the cloud.
+- We give hardware teams, company departments, and engineers the ability to collaborate in the cloud.
 Through digital design reviews and automated processes for analytics, AllSpice helps open the work up to teams across disparate locations, reducing the need and carbon footprint to travel to in-person reviews.
 This also carries over to the manufacturing side as well.
 Many CMs have divisions far overseas.
-When there’s a stronger connection and line of communication across all of those involved in the project, from the designers to the manufacturers, it decreases the number of onsite visits that are necessary.
+When there’s a stronger connection and line of communication across all of those involved in the project, it decreases the number of onsite visits that are necessary.

 How can conscious electronics design have a significant environmental impact?

 Beyond rethinking the design review process to decrease the excessive prototype manufacturing and its e-waste, another way we can have a more positive impact on the environment is by rethinking how we source our manufacturers.

 Just in time manufacturing can decrease E&O; obsolescence is another culprit of e-waste.
 If engineers can order smaller runs of components from local manufacturers, these items are being shipped a much shorter distance, requiring less fuel in transport and only having what’s needed on hand.
 Too often, components become obsolete mid-project, and not having to get rid of this e-waste is just as impactful on the environment as it is on the bottom line.

 At what moment did you realize the role that electronics design has in producing global waste?

 When I was the electronics lead on a new controller design, our project management team allocated 4x AA batteries per controller produced to meet the requested battery life for the product.
 When I began an investigation into the operation of the new device, I discovered that we could double the battery life of the product (and thereby halving the number of required batteries) by moving to a new microprocessor.